-How To Get Child Custody in Kansas
+How To Get Child Custody in Kansas?

-Types of Child Custody in Kansas
+Types of Child Custody in Kansas City

-Child custody in Kansas is divided into two main categories: physical custody and legal custody.
+Child custody in Kansas City is divided into two main categories: physical custody and legal custody.
 Each type can be awarded solely to one parent or jointly to both parents, depending on what the court determines to be in the best interests of the child.

 Physical Custody